 The Hobbling Buddhas

-General Aboutness The Hobbling Buddhas is a one-man show put on by Tim C. Murphy.
-It’s a true story about his decision to go to a silent, 10 day Vipassana Buddhist retreat in Quebec.
+What It’s About: The Hobbling Buddhas is a one-person show put on by Tim C. Murphy.
+It’s the real story about his decision to go to a silent, ten-day Vipassana Buddhist retreat in Quebec.
 The show weaves together Tim’s journey during the centre, the reasons/history for why he was there, as well as general reflective commentary about the experience.

 What I Didn’t Love (as much): This was in a BYOV (Bring Your Own Venue) at Rutherford School, and the seating arrangement made it hard to see several parts of the stage (and I’m pretty tall).
-I couldn’t help but compare this show to a previous show of Mr. Murphy’s I’d seen at last year’s Fringe (Kuwaiti Moonshine) and I found myself just not connecting as much to The Hobbling Buddhas) as his other show (which I had loved).
+I couldn’t help but compare this show to a previous one of Mr. Murphy’s I’d seen before (Kuwaiti Moonshine), and I found myself just not connecting as much to The Hobbling Buddhas) as his other show (which I had loved).

 More Information: The Hobbling Buddhas was a one-man play written and directed by Ottawa playwright/actor Tim C. Murphy.
 I’ll be interested to see if he has another show at next year’s Fringe Festival.

 What It’s About: Promise and Promiscuity is a one-woman show/musical performed by Penny Ashton.
 The story is about Elspeth, a young lady who’d rather be independent than get married (despite desperate pleas to the contrary from her mother).
 The show has an entertaining cast of 8 different characters all performed by Ashton.